-1) Scoring for Part One - Boxing (Maximum of 20 points)
+1. Scoring for Part One - Boxing (Maximum of 20 points)

 - a.
-The horse will be scored 10 points for control, position and correctness. - b.
-The horse will be scored 10 points for degree of difficulty, amount of work done, eye appeal and cow sense.
+The horse will be scored 10 points for control, position, and correctness. - The horse will be scored 10 points for degree of difficulty, amount of work done

-Credit +Expression by the horse and making moves with little rider assistance

-+Holding and controlling the cow

-+Amount of work actually done and the degree of difficulty of the work
+- + Expression by the horse and making moves with little rider assistance - Holding and controlling the cow - + Amount of work done and the degree of difficulty of the work

-Deductions: -Missing cow badly on turns

-- -Horse having to be handled excessively

-- -Letting cow escape to start rundown instead of being held, released, and driven down the fence of arena

-- Using side fences to turn cow

-2) Scoring for Part Two - Driving down arena fence (Maximum of 10 points)

-To receive full credit for the drive down the cow must be controlled on the fence for at least three - fourths the length of the arena.

-- a.
-The horse will be scored 5 points for control, position and initiative. - b.
-The horse will be scored 5 points for degree of difficulty, amount of work done, eye appeal and cow sense.
+- Missing cow badly on turns - Horse having to be handled excessively - Letting cow escape to start to run down instead of being held, released and driven down the fence. - Using side fences to turn cow - Scoring for Part Two Driving Down Arena Fence (Maximum of 10 points) To receive full credit for the drive down the cow must be controlled on the fence for at least three fourths the length of the arena. - a.
+The horse will be scored 5 points for control, position, and initiative. - The horse will be scored 5 points for degree of difficulty, amount of work done

-Credit: +Rating the cow

-- +Blocking the cow with pressure towards the end of the arena. - +Driving the cow with control down the side of the arena
+- Rating the cow - + Blocking the cow with pressure towards the end of the arena - + Driving the cow with control down the side of the arena

-Deductions: -Unable to direct cow to opposite end of arena

-- -Failure to rate the cow and drive against the fence - -Letting cow return to entry gate
+- Unable to direct cow to opposite end of arena - Failure to rate the cow and drive against the fence - Letting cow return to entry gate